geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Oh, like as a file.
 Yeah, that works.
 Yeah, maybe that's the way to do it.
 Just keep the download directories, just be kind of like instead of the file containing the data, it contains the hash.

 Yeah, just whatever you just wrote.
 Well, this was great.
 10% overhead both in the bounty target also.
 I have to know what device is on what host.
 Yeah.
-And just currently our device specification...
+And just currently our device specification..
 Is it like getting a group ID to ops device.

-Oh, yeah, I mean, there's no reason that ops device is kind of this...
+Oh, yeah, I mean, there's no reason that ops device is kind of this..
 Yeah, I think the colon thing is kind of bad.
 Yeah, you need a better way to specify more complicated topologies.

 ##### **Wozeparrot** [[01:00:08](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3608)]
 Yeah, yeah, yeah, I'm kind of don't have that right now.